 This highlights that improvement of transmission of bursty traffic can be beneficial as this is such a large percentage of traffic.

-The dynamic traffic characteristics could be the

 NOTE 1: The latency is related to sending the packets on the network, not to the encoder or RTP packager generating the packets.
 Detailed study of the cause of the delay is FFS.
 The preliminary conclusion is that a few milliseconds of delay may be introduced is only a worst-case estimate.

 Observation 2:

 The inter-burst time interval seems regular, but not constant.
+Inter-burst times (TTNB) (ibt) are dynamically changing (stddev of inter burst time is greater than zero).
 Therefore, signaling of the time to next burst, if known by the application, may be suitable for signaling as a dynamic traffic characteristic.

 Aggregate metrics for inter burst times have been derived (average/standard deviation), but these do not relate to the potential to predict or measure these in an application.